Tuscarawas County assistance programs.

 - Foreclosure assistance: The CCCS non-profit agency offers confidential housing and mortgage counseling to help homeowners understand their housing options and they will provide them with advice for how to deal with housing issues.
 It doesn’t matter if the homeowner is just beginning to get behind on their monthly payments, or if they are more seriously delinquent or behind, trained housing and mortgage counselors can either meet with you in person or by phone.
 They can negotiate with your lender, and discuss all programs and options available to you.

 - Debt management: Many people are struggling with debt payment.
+Or they do not save enough money, or are behind on medical bills.
 CCCS can provide help.
 Learn about debt management plans, and how they can help.
 Also, explore the pros and cons of debt settlement.
 Most of the options provided are low cost to consumers.

 Emergency financial support in Tuscarawas County

 The Salvation Army may be able to help here.
 Phone number is (330) 364-3811.
-They offer several resources, including emergency housing, rent, and possibly mortgage assistance, food pantry, access to a soup kitchen, clothing pantry, and utility bill assistance.
+They offer several resources, including emergency housing, rent, and possibly mortgage assistance.
+Other social services include free Christmas gifts or school supplies, a food pantry, access to a soup kitchen, clothing bank, and utility bill assistance.

 Free legal representation

 Southeastern Ohio Legal Services gives free legal help (no attorney fees!) to low income individuals and others who can’t afford a lawyer.
 They help with different types of issues, including housing and foreclosures, domestic issues, child custody, divorces, utilities, and consumer debt and credit issues.
-You can dial the law firm at (330) 339-3998, or click here to read more about the services.
+You can dial the law firm at (330) 339-3998, or get free legal advice from attorneys.
+Read more about the services available to families.

 Help finding a job